darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 ## HOST

 The token "HOST" will be replaced with host the request is being sent to.
-This is useful as the tests use different servers for OCaml and F#.

 ## CANVAS

 The token "CANVAS" will be replaced with the canvas name the request is being sent to.
 This is useful as the tests use different servers for OCaml and F#.

-## FSHARPONLY and OCAMLONLY

-Lines containing FSHARPONLY are stripped from being sent/compared to the OCaml request/response, and vice-versa for OCAMLONLY.